kristyelee/class-projects/README.md

 # class_projects

+Please contact me for source code for any of the following projects:

 CS61A [Structure and Interpretation of Computer Programs]: Scheme Interpreter, Maps

 CS61B [Data Structures]:BearMaps, 2D World Generator, Min Heap Data Structure, KD-Tree Data Structure